logicalclocks/feature-store-api/docs/integrations/storage-connectors/snowflake.md

 * "database": "ML_WORKSHOP", # required
 * "schema": "PUBLIC", # required

+The following options are not required (optional):

+* warehouse: the default virtual warehouse to use for the session after connecting
+* role: the default security role to use for the session after connecting
+* table: the table to which data is written to or read from.

 There are two options available for authentication.
 The first option is to configure a username and a password.
 The second option is to use an OAuth token.
 See [Configure Snowflake OAuth](https://docs.snowflake.com/en/user-guide/oauth-custom.html) for instruction on how to configure OAuth support for snowflake, and [Using External OAuth](https://docs.snowflake.com/en/user-guide/spark-connector-use.html#using-external-oauth) on how you can use External OAuth to authenticate to Snowflake.